mich2k/mich2k/README.md

 ⚡ Average IT enthusiast

-In love with everything that floats around to Computer Science, from hardware to software
+In love with everything that floats around Computer Science, from hardware to software

 Working everyday on different made-up crazy prototypes